bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 ### Automatic Modules

-When a module acts as a namespace, Rails does not require the application to define a file for it, a directory matching the namespace is enough.
+When a module acts as a namespace, Quails does not require the application to define a file for it, a directory matching the namespace is enough.

 Suppose an application has a back office whose controllers are stored in `app/controllers/admin`.
-If the `Admin` module is not yet loaded when `Admin::UsersController` is hit, Rails needs first to autoload the constant `Admin`.
+If the `Admin` module is not yet loaded when `Admin::UsersController` is hit, Quails needs first to autoload the constant `Admin`.

-If `autoload_paths` has a file called `admin.rb` Rails is going to load that one, but if there's no such file and a directory called `admin` is found, Rails creates an empty module and assigns it to the `Admin` constant on the fly.
+If `autoload_paths` has a file called `admin.rb` Quails is going to load that one, but if there's no such file and a directory called `admin` is found, Quails creates an empty module and assigns it to the `Admin` constant on the fly.

 ### Generic Procedure